jmahler/sprinklerpi/README.md

 The final step in setting up the system is configuring the web server.
 The YAML libraries that [PHP][php] depends on are taken care of during the previous instructions.
-However the PHP version of YAML must still be installed.
+However, the PHP version of YAML must still be installed.

   [php]:http://www.php.net